Colorado Acres, Texas

 Colorado Acres is a census-designated place in Webb County, Texas, United States.
 The population was 296 at the 2010 census.
-This was a new CDP formed from parts of the Ranchitos Las Lomas CDP prior to the 2010 census.
+This was a new CDP, formed from parts of the Ranchitos Las Lomas CDP prior to the 2010 census.

 It is one of several colonias in the county.

 Geography

 Colorado Acres is located at 27°38′42″N 99°12′51″W (27.644901, -99.214301) along U.S. Highway 59 in east-central Webb County.
 According to the United States Census Bureau, the CDP has a total area of 2.93 sqmi, all land.

+Demographics

+Colorado Acres first appeared as a census-designated place in the 2010 U.S. census, one of seven CDPs (Colorado Acres, Hillside Acres, Las Haciendas, Las Pilas, Los Veteranos I, Pueblo East, and Valle Verde) were formed out the Ranchitos Las Lomas CDP.

+2020 census

 Education

 Residents are in the United Independent School District.
 Zoned schools include: Dr. Henry Cuellar Elementary School, Antonio Gonzalez Middle School, and United South High School.

 The designated community college for Webb County is Laredo Community College.